SSDD-2025/Grupo-16/README.md

 > Please note that images may be displayed at a lower quality than in previous phases due to this hosting service.

 ### Postman Collection
 Due to the need to access the web application remotely, a new URL specifying the target IP address is required.
-To facilitate this, two environment variables were created in Postman, allowing requests to be made either locally or remotely.
-These variables are:
+To facilitate this, two environments were created giving the variable `localURL` different values, depending if it is used in the virtual machines or not:
 <table>
   <thead>
-    <th>Name</th>
+    <th>Environment</th>
     <th>Value</th>
   </thead>
   <tbody>
     <tr>
-      <td>localURL</td>
+      <td>LiveTicket Local</td>
       <td>https://localhost:8443</td>
     </tr>
     <tr>
-      <td>remoteURL</td>
+      <td>LiveTicket Remote</td>
       <td>https://193.147.60.56:8443</td>
     </tr>
   </tbody>
 </table>

 >[!IMPORTANT]
-> Please note that environment variables are not included when exporting a Postman collection.
-Therefore, to use them, you will need to define them manually in your local environment.
+> Please note that these environments are not included when exporting a Postman collection.
+Therefore, to use them, you will need to create them manually in your own Postman.
->
-> Additionally, all requests in the current collection are configured to use `localURL`.

 ## 📝 Execution Instructions for the Dockerized Application
 The only requirement to execute the Dockerized Application is to have `docker compose` installed and operative in the host where the app is wanted to be executed.
 Normally,`docker desktop` (Windows and Mac) includes `docker compose` by default.
 Also, `docker engine` (Linux) may require of an installation to use docker compose.